tliron/exceptional-c-exceptions/README.md

 				}
 				throw_captured();
 			}
-			finally catch (Exception, e) {
+			finally catch (Exception, e)
 				Exception_dump(e, stdout, EXCEPTION_DUMP_NESTED);
-				for (int i = 0, l = exception_count(); i < l, i++) {
-					Exception *ee = get_exception(i);
-					Exception_dump(ee, stdout, EXCEPTION_DUMP_NESTED);
 		}
-			}
-		}

-All uncaught exceptions thrown in the `capture_exceptions` code black are stored in a waiting area within the current scope.
-Then, when we call `throw_captured`, any such waiting exceptions are thrown, as if by calling `rethrow` on them.
-If there are no waiting exceptions, the call will do nothing.
+Uncaught exceptions thrown in the `capture_exceptions` code block are stored in a waiting area within the current scope.
+Then, when we call `throw_captured`, the first waiting exception is thrown, as if by calling `rethrow` on it.
+The rest of the exceptions are discarded.
+If there are no waiting exceptions, `throw_captured` will do nothing.

-Note that this means that exceptions thrown within a `capture_exceptions` exit _only_ that code block, but execution will continue:

-		capture_exceptions
-			if (i % 3 == 0)
-				throwf(Value, "bad number in loop %d", i);
-		printf("This will be printed out even if an exception is thrown above\n");

-If you've been paying attention, you'll notice that actually more than exception is thrown and captured in the above parallel code.
-Though the try/catch semantics are designed for a single exception only (in our case it is the first one thrown, which in OpenMP may happen n an arbitrary order), we provide an API to access all the remaining exceptions.

-Actually, this mechanism introduces an interesting side effect, which seems to break the familiar `catch` semantics: because more than one exception was thrown, multiple `catch` code blocks might end up executing:

-TODO: verify this?
+We must discard the rest of the exceptions in order to adhere to the try/catch semantics, which only allow a single exception to unwind at once.
+However, it can sometimes be useful to know about _all_ the exceptions thrown in the parallel code.
+You can manually traverse these exceptions before calling `throw_captured` by calling `uncapture_exceptions`:

 		with_exceptions (openmp) {
 			try {